Sharon Hodgson

-Sharon Hodgson (born 1 April 1966) is a British politician who has served as Member of Parliament (MP) for Washington and Gateshead South since 2024, and previously for Washington and Sunderland West and Gateshead East and Washington West from 2005.
-A member of the Labour Party, she chaired the Finance Committee from 2023 to 2024.
+Sharon Hodgson (born 1 April 1966) is a British politician who has been the Member of Parliament (MP) for Washington and Gateshead South since 2024, and previously for Washington and Sunderland West and Gateshead East and Washington West from 2005.
+A member of the Labour Party, she served as Parliamentary Under-Secretary of State for Public Health and Prevention in 2026.

 Early life

 Hodgson was born in Gateshead on 1 April 1966 to a Jewish father and non-Jewish mother and was educated locally at Greenwell Junior High School and Heathfield Senior High School, where she obtained eight O-levels.
 After leaving school, she worked as an accounts clerk in the Team Valley, then attended Newcastle College and the Trades Union Congress Academy in London.

 Hodgson later worked for Northern Rock in Gosforth, and then as a payroll and accounting clerk for local companies.
 After being a full-time mother for a few years in the mid-1990s, and volunteering for the Labour Party in Stockton-on-Tees during the 1997 general election campaign, she became a party organiser in 1999.

 In 2000, she became the local Party organiser for two years in the Mitcham and Morden constituency, helping the sitting Labour MP Siobhain McDonagh to be re-elected at the 2001 general election.
 Before her election to Parliament, Hodgson worked as Labour Link Officer for UNISON.

 She was elected for two years as the women's officer within the Tyne Bridge Constituency Labour Party (CLP) in 1998.
 In 2002, she was elected as the secretary of the Mitcham and Morden CLP in the London Borough of Merton.